plantuml/plantuml-stdlib/README.md

 ![Example](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuLBCp4lEAKr9LR19B2_MJyxFpStFiqCJ3Ix9BqfCJzLtp4sioiyBDeOp22fCAatEJYs1KdPSN8w-Zb7-Vi766iN6yPbv9Qb5UOavcYYY1K1tvQKMwIY5fUQbv1Uf5oi46ojfSY6fLx3HLK0ev780gWDw1000 "Example")

-## Devicons and Font Awesome library
+## Tupadr3 library

-These two library consists respectively of Devicons and Font Awesome libraries of icons.
+This library contains several libraries of icons (including Devicons and Font Awesome )

-Use it by including the file that contains the sprite, eg: `!include <font-awesome/align_center>`.
+Use it by including the file that contains the sprite, eg: `!include <tupadr3/font-awesome/align_center>`.
 When imported, you can use the sprite as normally you would, using `<$sprite_name>`.

-You may also include the `common.puml` file, eg: `!include <font-awesome/common>`, which contains helper macros defined.
+You may also include the `common.puml` file, eg: `!include <tupadr3/common>`, which contains helper macros defined.
 With the `common.puml` imported, you can use the `NAME_OF_SPRITE(parameters...)` macro.

 Example of usage:
 ```
 @startuml
-!include <font-awesome/common>
+!include <tupadr3/common>
-!include <font-awesome/server>
+!include <tupadr3/font-awesome/server>
-!include <font-awesome/database>
+!include <tupadr3/font-awesome/database>

 title Styling example